 TransMundi (Map Projections web app)

-Earth's surface is a slightly flattened sphere (oblate ellipsoid).
+The earth's surface is a slightly flattened sphere (oblate ellipsoid).
 Map projections are representations of parts of the earth's surface or celestial sphere onto a plane surface.
-The transition of features from a sphere to a flat surface has imperfections resulting to a distorted view of the world.
-We seek to demonstrate one of the factors that leads to a skewed view of the world map from reality, visually and interactively.
+The transition of features from a sphere to a flat surface has imperfections resulting in a distorted view of the world.
+We seek to demonstrate one of the factors that lead to a skewed view of the world map from reality, visually and interactively.

-A map projection is a systematic transformation of latitudes and longitudes of locations from the curved surface of sphere or an ellipse into locations on a plane.
+A map projection is a systematic transformation of latitudes and longitudes of locations from the surface of the sphere or an ellipse into locations on a plane.

-The maps functions that map points on the sphere onto a plane.
-A sphere cannot be mathematically represented on a plane surface without distortion (Carl Friedrich Gauss), hence all map projection representations are distorted.
+The mapping function maps points on the sphere onto a flat-plane.
+A sphere cannot be mathematically represented on a plane surface without distortion (Carl Friedrich Gauss).
+Hence, all map projection representations are distorted.
 On the transition from a spherical globe to a plane surface the following spatial properties are often distorted from reality:

-Equal-area maps preserve areas, azimuthal projections preserve direction, conformal maps preserve angles (i.e. country boundaries displayed on maps are the same as they are on earth), and equidistant maps preserve distances.
-Limitless map projections can be made, however each projection is specifically tailored to a specific purpose.
-Some examples include the following: The Mercator projection is designed for nautical purposes; Robison's is used on Goode's Atlas; Miller cylindrical is used for world maps (note it's similar to Mercator but it's not useful for navigation).
+Equal-area maps preserve areas, azimuthal projections preserve direction, conformal maps preserve angles (i.e. country boundaries displayed on the maps are the same as they are on earth), and equidistant maps preserve distances.
+Limitless map projections can be made; however, each projection is specifically tailored to a specific purpose.
+Some examples include the following: The Mercator projection is designed for nautical purposes; Robison's is used in Goode's Atlas; Miller cylindrical is used for world maps (note it's similar to Mercator but it's not useful for navigation).

-A fundamental question people ask themselves when looking at a map is "What is the shortest distance between point A and B?".
+A fundamental question people ask themselves when looking at a map is "What is the shortest distance between the points A and B?".
 This may seem trivial at first, which is drawing a straight line from point A to B, but this is not the case.
-An accurate approximation of a distance on Earth's surface is obtained using an assumption that the Earth is a perfect sphere.
-Therefore, the shortest path on a map between two points can be achieved with the application of great circle notion.
+An accurate approximation of a distance on the Earth's surface is obtained using an assumption that the Earth is a perfect sphere.
+Therefore, the shortest path on a map between two points can be achieved with the application of the great circle notion.
 A great circle is defined to be the unique intersection of a sphere's surface and a plane that passes through the centre of the sphere.
-The shortest distance between points are traced by geodesics Therefore, this shortest distance between two points can be found by first finding the great circle of the Earth that contains these points of interest.
+The shortest distance between points is traced by geodesics, Therefore, this shortest distance between two points can be found by first finding the great circle of the Earth that contains these points of interest.